 Concerning cinema, I’ve found horror film collections from a variety of retailers.
 A simple search on the internet will no doubt turn up a plethora of results, so you can order from whichever shop you prefer.

 Maybe you’re shopping for the fashionista in your life.
 Alternative apparel options are abundant for both men and women.
 Online shops such as Ipso Facto, Heavy Red, Killstar and BlackCraft Cult cater to the goth scene offering tops, coats and capes, shoes and accessories.
 I’ve bought beautifully handcrafted jewelry from Le Queen Noire and Rebeauty Creations.
 For ornate, occult fashion, definitely peruse the goods of Missy Munster’s MM Fabrications.

-We mustn’t overlook how the current Coronavirus pandemic has made face masks a new addition to everyone’s wardrobe, making them another great gift idea!
+We mustn’t overlook how the pandemic has made face masks a new addition to everyone’s wardrobe, making them another great gift idea!
 In these times, it’s important to be safe and cover up and so many fun, spooky options have become available.
 There are masks adorned with skulls, ghosts, esoteric symbols, Victorian patterns and more.
 I was recently gifted a few from Vampfangs, a shop in Salem, Massachusetts.
 The styles are fantastic and macabre.
-You can see me modeling the Embroidered Sacred Rose Mask and Sacred Bat Mask.
+You can see me modeling the Embroidered Sacred Rose Mask and Sacred Bat Mask (currently out of stock).
 View their full collection here.